 As I’ll explain momentarily, two-thirds of this strategy applies to you.
 The final third is payback, so to speak, against the banks(s) that encouraged you to rack up unaffordable holiday debt.

 Start by tallying your total spending and dividing it by three.
-So let’s say you charged $900.
+Let’s say you charged $900.
 That $900 figure divided by three is $300.
 Now you know that $300 is how much you have to pay each month to be rid of those credit card bills in three months.

 What if you did so much damage on Black Friday or Cyber Monday that there is no possible way you can knock out your debts in just three months?